-Scale requires partnership with a visionary state government and a donor with commitment and imagination.
-In March 2015, we partnered with the Government of Rajasthan and Tata Trusts to start Akshada, a program to improve maternal and child health and nutrition outcomes in Rajasthan.
-Under Akshada, few interventions were piloted in 2700 villages in Jhalawar and Baran districts.
-In three years, three of these interventions (Rationalised registers, AAA and Integrated AAA app) have been adopted by the State Government to all 45,000 villages in the state.
+Scale requires active partnership with a visionary state government and donors convinced of the criticality of prevention.
+In March 2015, we signed an MoU with the Government of Rajasthan and Tata Trusts to start Akshada, a program to vastly improve maternal and child health and nutrition outcomes in Rajasthan.
+Within three years, two of its innovations (Rationalised registers and AAA platform) were officially adopted and are being rolled out by the State Government to all 45,000 villages in the state.
 In 2019, the program was handed over to the government.

 In 2019, we launched new programs in Madhya Pradesh (Akshita) and Chhattisgarh (Aadhya) – two of India’s most needy states in terms of maternal and child health.
 We see exciting opportunities to adapt and introduce innovations we have developed in Rajasthan.
 There is also plenty of scope to think afresh in these states – for example in serving the unique needs of tribal populations.
 It is important for us to get involved in ancillary areas such as sanitation or adolescent health.
 The opportunities are huge, and the prospects are really exciting!

 Primarily we need donors who will support our work for the longer term, willing not just to fund, but to work in partnership.